hausdorff/davidbalbert.github.com/_posts/2014-01-04-building-search-engines.md

 In contrast, consider that we've invested *at least* millions into *just* search relevance &mdash; I'm not even counting infrastructure here.
 Since there aren't enough relevance engineers to go around, we've been forced to make creative investments in order to get the relevance ratings we have.
 In this sense, comparing our good results with the money we put in, I'd realistically say we've gotten pretty good mileage out of our team.

 But the fact remains: the difference in search quality &mdash; perceived or real, it doesn't matter &mdash; is noticeable to some subset of the people who use search regularly.
-More specifically, as an entrepreneur you have to answer this question: **how would you make these investments differently, and how much money would you need to do it correctly?** Because honestly, I don't know if it could have been done substantially better.
+More specifically, as an entrepreneur you have to answer this question: **how would you make these investments differently, and how much money would you need to do it correctly?**

+Honestly, I don't know if it could have been done substantially better.
 Try coming up with an answer, it's actually very hard.
 So far I don't think anyone has succeeded.
 Ultimately I think this will be a very hard gap to bridge directly, and entrepreneurs should plan accordingly.

 ### Lesson 3: social may pose an existential threat to Google's style of search